 Changing your job can be a daunting time, especially if you are moving to a position with more responsibilities or a new industry entirely.
 If you’re moving job and are unsure of what your new responsibilities will be, make this known to your new employer.
 This way, you can focus on the opportunity, not on what might be expected of you on your first day.

 From personal assault to burglary, becoming a victim of crime can significantly increase your stress levels and provoke a feeling of anxiety.
 The most effective way to deal with such trauma is to talk about your experience and take care of yourself by eating well, exercising and getting a sufficient amount of rest.
-Most importantly, you should not turn to alcohol to relieve your pain as this will considerably prolong the healing process.
+Most importantly, avoid using alcohol or other unhealthy behaviour to relieve your stress, as this will considerably prolong the healing process.

 Illnesses caused by stressful life events